 2.3 The issuer's statement pursuant to Section 3.4.1 of the Decree No. 24/2008 (VIII.
-15.) of the Minister of Finance the EU, based on the Company's best knowledge, providing a true and fair view of the assets, liabilities, financial situation, profit and loss of the Company as an issuer and the companies involved in the consolidation.
+15.) of the Minister of Finance

+The Company declares that its consolidated Financial Statements and Business Report for the year 2022 were prepared in accordance with the International Financial Reporting Standards as adopted by the EU, based on the Company's best knowledge, providing a true and fair view of the assets, liabilities, financial situation, profit and loss of the Company as an issuer and the companies involved in the consolidation.

-The Company declares that its consolidated Financial Statements and Business Report for the year fair view of the situation, development and performance of the issuer and the companies involved in the consolidation, outlining the risks and uncertainties likely to arise in the remainder of the fiscal year.
+The Company also declares that its consolidated Annual Report for the year 2022 provides a true and fair view of the situation, development and performance of the issuer and the companies involved in the consolidation, outlining the risks and uncertainties likely to arise in the remainder of the fiscal year.